adamapollo/Enlightened_Structure/Massively_Parallel_Academic_Research_Collaboration_System/index.md

 	<li>Allow combining of articles to create new articles (multiple parentage)</li>
 	<li>Allow mirroring of existing articles from MediaWiki instances, including Wikipedia</li>
 </ol>

-### Phases Two and Three

-Functionality to be determined, based on requirements gathered in ongoing feedback and reviews.

 Next Steps
 ----------